 faculty.
 We are also working to streamline the routing process behind the scenes to

-keep information flowing smoothly between CCN’s “nodes” of student support.
+keep information flowing smoothly between EAI’s “nodes” of student support.

 - What if I don't hear back about a referral I submitted?